djannot/spark-build/docs/kerberos.md

 # HDFS Kerberos

 Kerberos is an authentication system to allow Spark to retrieve and write data securely to a Kerberos-enabled HDFS cluster.
 As of Mesosphere Spark `2.2.0-2`, long-running jobs will renew their delegation tokens (authentication credentials).
-This section assumes you have previously set up a Kerberos-enabled HDFS cluster.
+This section assumes you have previously set up a Kerberos-enabled HDFS cluster. **Note** Depending on your OS, Spark may need to be run as `root` in order to authenticate with your Kerberos-enabled service.
+This can be done by setting `--conf spark.mesos.driverEnv.SPARK_USER=root` when submitting your job.

 ## Spark Installation